opentox/loael-paper/loael.md

 In order to compare the correlation of LOAEL values in both databases and to establish a reference for predicted values, we have investigated compounds, that occur in both databases.

-[@fig:comp] shows the experimental LOAEL variability of compounds occurring in both datasets (i.e. the *test* dataset) colored in blue (experimental).
-This is the baseline reference for the comparison with predicted values.

 [@fig:datacorr] depicts the correlation between LOAEL values from both